 Set your business up for success, regardless of business structure

-For first-time entrepreneurs, building a business will bring a host of considerations much different from those that come with full-time or part-time employment.
+For first-time entrepreneurs, building a business will bring a host of considerations much different from those that come with full- or part-time employment.
 As you grow your client base and hire employees, it’s helpful to have a support network of people who’ve been through similar experiences.

 Growing a business can open new opportunities and lead to financial success and fulfillment.
 Yet to be successful, it’s important to choose a business structure that affords the appropriate balance of flexibility and protection.
 Sole proprietorships and LLCs are popular starting points for entrepreneurs, as they offer ownership, control, and protection if you need it.

-Caitlin Bishop is a writer for WeWork’s Ideas by WeWork, based in New York City.
+Caitlin Bishop is a former writer for WeWork’s Ideas by WeWork, based in New York City.
 Previously, she was a journalist and editor at Mamamia in Sydney, Australia, and a contributing reporter at Gotham Gazette.